DylanTyberg/lifting-tracker/README.md

 ## Features

-- Log sets with weight and reps per exercise
+- Log exercise sets individually or as part of a workout
 - Track last and best performance for each exercise
 - Create and reuse workout templates
 - View recent workout history